Matias Spektor

-Matias Spektor is an Associate Professor of International Relations and runs the Center for International Relations at Fundação Getúlio Vargas in São Paulo, Brazil.
+Matias Spektor is Professor of Politics and International Relations and Dean of the School of International Relations at Fundação Getúlio Vargas (FGV) in São Paulo, which he founded.
+FGV is one of Brazil's leading private universities and one of Latin America's major centers for policy research.
 Born in Rosario, Argentina, he grew up in the Brazilian state of Bahia and in Brasília.
-He holds a B.A. and a Masters in International Relations from the University of Brasília, as well as a Masters and a Doctorate from the University of Oxford.
+He holds a B.A. and a Master's in International Relations from the University of Brasília, and a Master's and Doctorate from the University of Oxford (2007).